Types of Online Degrees

 Common questions for an employer: “Why did he/she get so many certificates but no degree?”, “Was the degree too difficult?”, “Where there other issues?”.

 Certificates can really help you find a good job, if your educational foundation is a degree.
 They let you stand out of the crowd with similar degrees and show an employer that you are willing to learn, educate yourself and want to strive.

-If an employer, however, has the choice between a candidate with a Master’s and one with a Bachelor’s Degree + a few certificates, the employer most likely will choose the first candidate.
+If an employer, however, has the choice between a candidate with a Master’s and one with a Bachelor’s degree + a few certificates, the employer most likely will choose the first candidate.

-Interestingly, many universities don’t have distance study Bachelor’s degree programme, but do offer distance study Master’s degrees.
+Interestingly, many universities don’t have distance study Bachelor’s degree programs, but do offer distance study Master’s degrees.
 Good examples here are MBAs (Master of Business Administration).
 Many universities don't offer a B.Sc. in Business Administration, but do offer MBAs.
 Accept the huge price tag together with other extensive requirements, e.g. 5 years of work experience in the Business Administration field, and you can enroll in an online MBA.

-I can only assume that universities use undergraduate degrees as a quality control system for the entrance into the Master’s programme.
+I can only assume that universities use undergraduate degrees as a quality control system for the entrance into the Master’s program.
 They don’t want to deal with high school grads, but surely can deal with people who already spent 3 years studying at university level.

 If you’ll try to find a job, you will find out that good positions are very competitive (50 to 200 applicants) and that around 30-40% of all applicants do have a Master’s degree (which was the case for the jobs I’ve applied for).